Your biotech mastery is so extensive you could explain the complexities of gene editing to a single cell organism.

 You use hard skills during technical assignments, such as conducting DNA sequencing or analyzing molecular structures.
 Soft skills come into play when you’re collaborating with colleagues or presenting research findings.

-Biotech is a field where the interplay of data and people is essential, so in addition to technical skills and computer skills, you should be clear that you also have the people skills that make you a joy to work with.
+Biotech is a field where the interplay of data and people is essential, so in addition to technical skills and computer skills, you should be clear that you also have the people skills that make you a strong team player.

 Hard and soft skills for a biotech resume